 The Brooklyn Half Marathon takes you from Eastern Parkway to the finish line on the boardwalk at Coney Island.
 It’s an iconic 13.1-mile journey through the amazing borough of Brooklyn.
-The AirBnB Brooklyn Half is a fun race and a good one to pr since it’s just a bit hilly in the beginning and then entirely flat for the rest of the race.
+The Popular Brooklyn Half is a fun race and a good one to pr since it’s just a bit hilly in the beginning and then entirely flat for the rest of the race.

-Brooklyn Half Race Strategy
+Brooklyn Half Marathon Race Strategy

-First part of the race: Race Strategy
+The first part of the race: Brooklyn Half Marathon Race Strategy

 Prospect Park is such a beautiful park by the way but the hill is no joke.
-For those of you who know the Harlem Hill in Central Park, that one might be his twin in Prospect Park.
-After the intense hill you’re good to go and nothing can stop you.
+For those of you who know Harlem Hill in Central Park, that one might be his twin in Prospect Park.
+After this intense hill, you’re good to go and nothing can stop you.
 Remember everything from here is downhill or flat.
 Make sure to pace yourself within that first part of the race.
 Don’t go all out.
-Save that energy for later when you’re running on entirely flat terrain.
+Save energy for later when you’re running on entirely flat terrain.

-Brooklyn Half Race Strategy: The second part
+Brooklyn Half Marathon Race Strategy: The second part

 Leaving mile 6 behind that’s when your “race” should actually start.
 You have so much room and time to play with.
-If you’re following my advice and you’re running the first part carefully and a bit slower, the second part is when you are going to fuel the fire.
+If you’re following my advice and you’re running the first part conservative and a bit slower, the second part is when you are going to fuel the fire.
 Once you leave the park around mile 7, you will be on the Ocean Parkway literally until you reach the finish line.
 This is also where your mind should work hand in hand with your body.

 Check out the Brooklyn Half course map and have an amazing race!
 If you have any questions, please feel free to leave them in the comments.